Unemployment Rate in India, Types, Causes, Impact, Initiatives

 Primary Agencies

-Primary agencies responsible for collecting and analyzing unemployment data are as follows:
+Primary agencies responsible for collecting and analysing unemployment data are as follows:

-• Ministry of Labour and Employment: Through the Labour Bureau and Directorate General of Employment and Training (DGE&T) collect data on organized sector employment and unemployment under various labour laws.
+• Ministry of Labour and Employment: Through the Labour Bureau and Directorate General of Employment and Training (DGE&T), collect data on organised sector employment and unemployment under various labour laws.

 • National Sample Survey Office (NSSO): This office conducts annual and quinquennial surveys on employment and unemployment, providing detailed data on labour force dynamics.